-6.5.2 Harmonising and simplifying border procedures related to the movement of persons
+6.6.2 Harmonising and simplifying border procedures related to the movement of persons

-Travellers and traders should complete the requirements of the country they are leaving before seeking permission to enter the next country.
-The principal legislation that regulates the cross-border movement of persons in South Africa is the Immigration Act 13 of 2002, which is administered by the DHA.
-Arrival and departure controls are outlined in this Act.
-For instance, every person who intends to visit the country must have a valid passport, a visa and must comply with the entry requirements prescribed.
+Travellers and traders should complete the exit requirements of the state they are leaving before seeking permission to enter the next state.
+In South Africa, the DHA administers the Immigration Act 13 of 2002 as the principal legislation regulating the cross-border movement of persons, and arrival and departure controls.
+For instance, every person who intends to visit the state must have a valid passport and, if applicable, a visa, and must comply with the prescribed entry requirements for that state.

-Another pertinent legislation is the National Health Act 61 of 2003.
-This Act establishes the port health function within the border environment.
-Port health plays an important role in protecting human health by preventing the international spread of communicable diseases through South African PoEs and monitoring the import of health-related goods.
+Another relevant legislation is the National Health Act 61 of 2003, which establishes the port health function within the border environment.
+Port health is important to protecting human health by preventing the international spread of communicable diseases through South African PoEs and monitoring imported health-related goods.
 The port health service is defined as the first line of defence to protect the citizens of South Africa and visitors against the health risks associated with the cross-border movement of people, conveyances, baggage, cargo, shipments and other imported consignments.

-At the traditional two-stop border posts, the immigration and port health controls are repeated on both sides of the border.
-At the OSBP, these controls will still be undertaken twice but on one side of the border.
-That is, the processes will take place at the entry country in the CCZ.
-The best practice for exercising port health functions at any PoE is that it should be the first border processing formality that all travellers, traders and conveyances encounter.
-Within an OSBP, this could take various forms.
-Either the port health function can be the first border formality to be jointly exercised by both South Africa and the neighbouring country at a location to be determined by both parties, or it is the first function to be performed respectively during the exit and entry procedures of the two countries.
+At traditional two-stop border posts, the immigration and port health controls are repeated on either side of the border.
+These controls will still be undertaken twice at an OSBP, but only at the entry country in the CCZ.
+In exercising port health functions at any PoE, best practice dictates that it be the first border processing formality that all travellers, traders and conveyances encounter.
+Within an OSBP, the port health function can be either the first border formality jointly exercised by both South Africa and the neighbouring country at a location to be determined by both parties, or the first function separately performed during the exit and entry procedures of the two countries respectively.

-Other important legislation that regulates the cross-border movement of persons is the Refugees Act 130 of 1998.
-A person who is fleeing from the fear of persecution from the exit State will be dealt with as prescribed in the Refugees Act.
+The Refugees Act 130 of 1998 is also important to regulating the cross-border movement of persons.
+A person fleeing from the fear of persecution from the exit state will be dealt with as prescribed in the Refugees Act.

-The cross-border movement of persons through the OSBPs consider the standards and protocols derived from the customary international law and regional and international agreements that have been either signed or ratified by each State.
+In using OSBPs to manage cross-border movement of persons, states must consider the standards and protocols derived from customary international law and regional and international agreements that they have either signed or ratified.

-In order to eliminate red tape and duplication of processes, the following standards will be institutionalised and spelt out in detail in the OSBP manual:
+To eliminate red tape and a duplication of processes, the following standards must be detailed in the OSBP manual and institutionalised:

-Technology-enabled fast-track clearance system for the movement of persons
+a) Technology-enabled fast-track clearance system for the movement of persons